 Theo is also known for his many appearances on television, including 9 series on the BBC's Dragons' Den, Theo's Adventure Capitalists, Britain's Next Big Thing, Back to the Floor and most recently a regular slot on the One Show.

-In 2010 Theo launched, from his kitchen table, Small Business Sunday or #SBS as it's known, on Twitter to help small businesses.
+In 2010 Theo launched, from his kitchen table, Small Business Sunday or #SBS as it's known, on Twitter to help small businesses and he is delighted to announce that Shop #SBS is now open!
+The shop provides a shared selling platform that allows customers to buy from multiple #SBS winners in one place.
+Click on the banner below to visit the shop.